Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 26. Make a plan before any bigger task.

-Tools: Project Planner printable
+Tool to try: Project Planner printable

 27. Shop mindfully and evaluate your purchases.

 When purchasing anything, think twice – is it really something you need?
 Will you use it and benefit from this thing?
+Or will it just take up extra space in your home?

 28. Use separate laundry bags for colored, white and black clothes.